AyushKumar177/Data-Extractor/README.md

 inside pipeline folder we create a prediction.py file and write it then we write the app.py,to run it we create host and port

+project implementation is done

+now we have to only deploy it

 10: final ci/cd deployment on AWS